Pork Belly Bun

 3 pieces star anise

-1) In a wok on medium heat, add peanut or vegetable oil.
+1) In a wok on medium heat, add peanut oil.

-2) Saute scallions, ginger, and garlic, Chinese five spice, and star anise for 2-3 minutes until fragrant.
+2) Sauté scallions, ginger, garlic, Chinese five spice, and star anise for 2-3 minutes until fragrant.

 5) Bring to a boil.